data2evidence/d2e/README.md

 ## Environment Variables and Credentials Setup
-- Create directory to store d2e configuration files and go to it:
+- Create directory to store d2e configuration files and go to it.
+Please note that subsequent commands need to be executed in the directory:
 ```bash
 mkdir d2e
 cd d2e